 After years in development hell, the Halo TV series is moving forward.
-Master Chief is headed to Hollywood with a TV series on Showtime.
+Master Chief is headed to Hollywood with a TV series on Paramount+.
 Steven Spielberg's Amblin Television is producing, and we now know roughly when it's coming, and who's playing some of the most important characters.

 There's not much we know for sure about the content of the show, but there are going to be Spartans, with Master Chief taking his proper place as a central character.
 Cortana's along for the ride.
 And if we had to bet on it: There's probably going to be a Halo ring, too.

-When does the Halo TV series air?
+When is the Halo TV series release date?

 Is Master Chief in the Halo TV series?

 Yes.
 Yes he is.
-He's been confirmed at every opportunity, and as of mid-April, we know who's playing him.
+He's been confirmed at every opportunity, we know who's playing him.
 Actor Pablo Schreiber has been cast as Master Chief.
 You may remember a younger Schreiber from his role as dockworker Nick Sobotka in season 2 of The Wire, or from some more recent shows and movies: American Gods, Skyscraper, Orange Is the New Black.
 According to IMDB, he's nearly 6'5" tall.

 Additionally, Bokeem Woodbine will portray Soren-006, "a morally complex privateer at the fringes of human civilization whose fate will bring him into conflict with his former military masters and his old friend, the Master Chief."
 Admiral Margaret Parangosky, the head of the Office of Naval Intelligence, is played by Shabana Azmi.